 .

-You can create single-file functions in the development namespace directly from the DigitalOcean Control Panel in your browser.
-The functions source editor in the control panel is meant to support experimentation and testing for single-file functions without using the command line.
+You can create single-file functions in the control panel using your browser.
+The DigitalOcean Functions source editor in the control panel is meant to support experimentation and testing for single-file functions without using the command line.

-To access the development namespace, from the DigitalOcean Control Panel, click Functions in the left menu to go to the Functions page.
+To get started, from the DigitalOcean Control Panel, click Functions in the left menu to go to the Functions page.

-To create a new function in the development namespace, click the Actions button in the top right.
+To create a new function, click the Actions button in the top right.
 In the menu that opens, click Create Function to open the New Function window.

 In this window, fill out the following fields: